The Quantum Complexity of String Breaking in the Schwinger Model

 We use the RoM, defined in Eq.~(\ref{eq:RoMdef}), as a measure of both local and nonlocal magic.

-Figure~\ref{fig:ROMadj} shows the vacuum-subtracted RoM, $\Delta R$ defined via Eq.~(\ref{eq:RoMdef}) as
+Figure~\ref{fig:ROMadj} shows the vacuum-subtracted RoM, $\Delta R$, defined via Eq.~(\ref{eq:RoMdef}) as

-of four adjacent lattice sites, $i, ..., i+3$, as a function of position and the separation of the external charges.
+of four adjacent lattice sites, $i, \dots, i+3$, as a function of position and the separation of the external charges.
 Here $R_{\Omega}$ denotes the value at $d=0$.
 With increasing $d$, the deviation of $\Delta R$ from zero increases along the string, becoming maximal at the point where the string breaks, then decreasing rapidly as the mesons separate.
 The (local) RoM reveals structure in the string state before it breaks, and in the outgoing mesons.

-The inset of Fig.~\ref{fig:ROMadj} shows the distribution of $\Delta R$ within the meson at $d=75$.
+The inset of Fig.~\ref{fig:ROMadj} shows $\Delta R$ within the meson at $d=75$.
 This suggests that moments of RoM distributions in hadronic structure calculations could be complementary probes of structure, in the same way that moments of the charge or axial distributions are computed (and measured experimentally).
 This shares similarities with the behavior of $\Delta I$ within the meson (inset of top panel in Fig.~\ref{fig:tau2}).
-The lattice-spacing dependence of $\Delta R$ is discussed in App.~\ref{app:supplemental_results}.
-Compared to $\tau^{(2)}$, $\Delta R$ reflects the transition between strings and mesons less sharply.
+The dependence of $\Delta R$ on lattice spacing and $m/g$ is discussed in App.~\ref{app:supplemental_results}.

-Figure~\ref{fig:ROMadjMASS} shows $\Delta R$ for different values of the fermion mass.
-The massless case has $\Delta R>0$ inside the isolated mesons, which is qualitatively different from the massive cases for which $\Delta R<0$.
-String breaking is found to happen more abruptly for larger $d$, which is naively expected due to the increasing energy associated with screening the static charges.
-Furthermore, no string breaking is observed in the massless case, a result of dynamical fermions being easily ``pulled'' from the vacuum to screen the external charges.
-A more complete analysis can be found in App.~\ref{app:supplemental_results}.

 A novel class of quantum correlations in the context of string breaking are those between spatially-separated subregions~\cite{Qian:2025oit}.
-The mutual information $I(A:B)$, defined in Eq.~(\ref{eq:IAB}), provides a measure of both classical and quantum correlations between regions $A$ and $B$.
+The mutual information $\Delta I(A:B)$ provides a measure of both classical and quantum correlations between regions $A$ and $B$.